ezterry/JsonRecipeEdit/README.md

 evaluated after all mods are initialized.

-Here many types of tweaks are possible such as updating recipes and other parameters.
-In many ways this makes JSON Recipe Editor a mod related to minetweaker / crafttweaker, however with a different runtime, and no way to reload once the world is loaded, means some things possible in this mod can't be done in minetweaker, and some things in minetweaker can't be done in this mod.
+Here many types of tweaks are possible such as updating recipes and other parameters of blocks and items.
+In many ways this makes JSON Recipe Editor a mod related to minetweaker / crafttweaker, however with a different runtime, and no way to reload once the world is loaded, this means some things possible in this mod that can't be done in minetweaker, and some things in minetweaker can't be done in this mod.

-In addition of the reasons for this mod is to have a simple way of updating recipes without waiting for minetweaker and/or clones to update the the newest versions of minecraft.

 ## Json Script ##